Telehealth CPT Codes (2025–2026): Updated List with Modifiers

 Modifier FQ is reserved for Federally Qualified Health Centers (FQHCs) and Rural Health Clinics (RHCs) providing audio-only services.
 It adds further clarity to billing in underserved areas and can be used with Modifier 93 if necessary.
 This modifier helps ensure accurate reimbursement and compliance for telehealth services delivered in rural healthcare settings.

 As telehealth continues to evolve, providers must stay proactive in adapting their billing practices to avoid denials and ensure accurate reimbursement.
-For Medicare patients, stick with traditional CPT codes (99202–99215) through at least September 30, 2025, and apply Modifier 93 for audio-only services with clear documentation on video unavailability.
+For Medicare telehealth services in 2026, providers should continue using traditional office E/M codes (99202–99215), applying POS 02 or POS 10 and Modifier 93 for audio-only visits, unless CMS issues new guidance.
 Where applicable, adopt the new 98000–98015 codes for commercial and Medicaid payers that support them, and utilize 98016 and G2252 for brief communications and virtual check-ins.

 With payer-specific policies constantly shifting, training telehealth billing staff to track these differences is vital.
 You can also outsource telehealth billing and coding to an expert billing team like 24/7 Medical Billing Services.
 Our team can help your practice stay compliant, reduce claim denials, and maximize telehealth revenue by ensuring every code and modifier is used correctly based on the latest updates.